This page has been developed for updates and resources related to the COVID-19 pandemic.

 On Saturday 21st March, the New Zealand Government introduced a 4 tier Alert Level system, aimed at reducing the spread of COVID-19, quickly moving through Alert Levels to a full lockdown.

-After successfully eliminating COVID-19 New Zealand is now operating at Alert Level One.
+From Monday 31st August, New Zealand is operating at Alert Level 2.

 General information about alert levels and the New Zealand Government's response can be found here : https://covid19.govt.nz/